What are the course options at an FE College?

 A range of different courses

-- GCSE or A levels (often with a large choice of subjects) The GCSE offer at each college will vary but all will offer English and maths
+- GCSE or A levels : The GCSE offer at each college will vary but all English and maths will be offered to those who have not achieved a 4 yet.

 - Apprenticeships where a student is based predominantly or completely with a paying employer and is assessed either in that workplace by a visiting assessor or by attending a college for a day or week at a time